Skip to main content

 The position returned is 0, because 3 first appears in the first position or the 0th index in Python.

-Here is what's happening internally: index is going through all values starting from the 1st position (0th index) looking for the element you are searching for, and as soon as it finds the value - it returns the position and exits the system.
-However, this is not too efficient when going through a large list and you need to get the position of something towards the end of the list.
+Here is what's happening internally: The index is going through all values starting from the 1st position (0th index), looking for the element you are searching for.
+When it finds the value - it returns the position and exits the system.
+However, this is not too efficient when going through a large list, and you need to get the position of something towards the end of the list.

 list_numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]